-So the first part of the book (after a brief introduction to visual meetings) is all about having the reader exposed to lots of different ideas about visuals in meetings and to get you thinking about meetings in a new light, imagine what you could do and so on.
+So the first part of the book is all about exposing the reader to lots of different ideas about visuals in meetings and getting you thinking about meetings in a new way.
 This section also explains some of the basics of drawing, so how do I draw a line?
 Or how do I hang a piece of paper on a wall?
-Now this may sound a little too simplistic – but I personally liked the building block approach Sibbet takes with introducing concepts and topics, and he’s on hand with lots of real life examples to give the reader practical applications of the methods – again, driving the imagination of the reader into what they could achieve by applying the principles.
+Now this may sound a little too simplistic – but I personally liked the building block approach Sibbet takes with introducing concepts and topics, and he’s on hand with lots of real life examples to give the reader practical applications of the methods – driving the imagination of the reader into what they could achieve by applying the principles.

 How to win friends and influence people

-Part two is all about getting people involved and energised in your meetings – how can adding visuals get people to sit up and take notice, and actually make your meetings productive.
-Again the book’s full of anecdotes from Sibbet to help add substance to the ideas presented and there are lots of examples to apply to your own meetings.
+Part two is all about getting people involved and energised in your meetings – how can adding visuals get people to sit up and take notice, and actually make your meetings productive?
+Again the book is full of anecdotes from Sibbet to help add substance to the ideas presented and there are lots of examples to apply to your own meetings.
 The suggestions made are actually things you can do – it’s not wishy-washy high concept stuff – Sibbet is all about giving you the tools to use.
 However a lot of the tools are pretty basic, and I’d be surprised if you hadn’t heard of them already (using sticky notes to organise information, voting by using colour dots).
-Sibbet does engage you though and actually makes you think about using the ideas in your own meetings, a meeting that becomes engaging is a conversation and most people would prefer to a lecture.
-Add to that visuals and you have something quite interesting.
+The book is engaging though and actually makes you think about using the ideas in your own meetings.
+An engaging meeting is a conversation and most people would prefer that to a lecture.
+Add visuals to that and you have something quite interesting.

 Toolkit for success

-Further into the book and we get to the main reference portion (it’s also the largest section) – giving the ‘keyboard’ of visual approaches (poster, list, cluster, grid, diagram, drawing and mandala).
-You can then, depending on what you want to share/get in your meeting, choose from the keyboard to develop the right approach for your meeting – use a poster to grab attention, cluster information from the group to start to organise the information (you get the idea).
+Further into the book we get to the main reference portion (it’s also the largest section) – giving the ‘keyboard’ of visual approaches (poster, list, cluster, grid, diagram, drawing and mandala).
+You can then, depending on what you want to share in your meeting, choose from the keyboard to develop the right approach.
+Use a poster to grab attention, cluster information from the group to start to organise the information (you get the idea).
 Again it’s pretty basic stuff, but I’ve sat in plenty of meetings where you just get lectured at and switch off – so anything that helps people move away from ‘old style’ meetings can only be a good thing.

-This section also gets you – as the meeting organiser – thinking about your meetings and what you want to get out of them – and using the visuals forces you to plan your meetings and get outcomes, again basic stuff here like room layout and using thicker lines for your titles are here, as well as interesting prepared templates to help run your meetings.
-Overall ideas would definitely help someone starting out in a facilitation role.
+This section also gets you – as the meeting organiser – thinking about your meetings and what you want to get out of them – and using the visuals forces you to plan your meetings and get outcomes.
+Again basic stuff is included here, like room layout and using thicker lines for your titles, as well as interesting prepared templates to help run your meetings.
+Overall the ideas would definitely help someone starting out in a facilitation role.

-Sibbet also shows the best way to use visual meetings to work towards goals, getting decisions made and so on.
-There are examples again of which visuals work and why, so using simplified Gantt Charts to show the progress of a project – it’s pretty simply stuff, but it’s backed up again with excellent anecdotes and graphics that keep you reading on, even if by the end of it you haven’t learnt anything new.
+Sibbet also shows the best way to use visual meetings to work towards your goals.
+There are more examples of which visuals work and why – check out our visual philosophy here.
+For example, using simplified Gantt Charts to show the progress of a project.
+It’s pretty simple stuff, but it’s backed up again with excellent anecdotes and graphics that keep you reading, even if by the end of it you haven’t learnt anything new.

 All coming together

-Sibbet also talks about the future of visual meetings, using new technologies such as tablets and smart boards, to run the meetings.
-With the explosive of the iPad, and many businesses already embracing them – it seems a no-brainer to facilitate your meetings with them.
-I think people just haven’t got to grips with the idea of visual meetings, let alone using new tech to run this type of meeting.
+Sibbet also talks about the future of visual meetings, using new technologies, such as tablets and smart boards, to run meetings.
+With the explosion of the iPad and other tablets – it seems a no-brainer to facilitate your meetings with them.
+I think many people just haven’t got to grips with the idea of visual meetings, let alone using newer tech to run this type of meeting.
 The book does a lot to help people understand the value of the visual approach, and a visual conversation on the iPad would be realisation of this.

-So although the book is fairly basic in what it teaches, I think the approach it takes and the way the information is presented works really well.
-I’d think an educator, facilitator or trainer would benefit from taking a look over the book and as there are so many exercise examples it would make a great reference resource.
+Although Visual Meetings is fairly basic in what it teaches, I think the approach it takes and the way the information is presented works really well.
+I’d imagine that an educator, facilitator or trainer would benefit from taking a look and as there are so many exercise examples it would make a great reference resource.

-Should executives read?
-There’s an argument to say yes, although it’s pretty basic – there’s no doubt a visual meeting that has everyone contributing is more productive and engaging than your typical business meeting were one person talks and asks for verbal responses.
+Should executives read it?
+There’s an argument to say yes, although it’s pretty basic there’s no doubt a visual meeting that has everyone contributing is more productive and engaging than your typical business meeting where one person talks and asks for verbal responses.
 Imagine a sales meeting where the prospect talks and sketches more than the sales person?
 They are definitely engaged and interested!

 I think the real question is why aren’t people having visual meetings already?
-Are visual meetings too time consuming to prepare for?
+Are visual meetings too time consuming to prepare?
 Are meeting organisers not confident in their sketching ability?
 Are organisers worried their meetings will look unprofessional?
-If you can past these issues/fears then you’ll have more successful meetings.
+If you can look past these issues/fears then you’ll have more successful meetings.